wifisensing/PicoScenes-github-pages/pages/appnotes/x410_setup.md

     - Option 1 (Hard): Configure the router to have full internet access
     - Option 2 (**Easy**): Install proxy software on the host computer and enable LAN Sharing.

-This solution is straightforward but inconvinent due the additional router.
+This solution is straightforward but inconvenient due to the additional router.

 ### **Solution 2: Direct PC Connection + Internet Sharing (Convenient yet Less Reliable)**